skroggel/t3-klarokratie/readMe.md

         enable: 1
         tagId: 123456
 ```

+**IMORTANT:** to ensure that the tracking code is only executed if consent is given, set blockScriptBeforeConsent = 1.
+For reasons of backwards-compatibility the default value currently is 0.

 ### Optional: Categories for etracker (et_areas)
 If you use etracker there is a lib-object included which you can use to set hierarchical categories.